thehyve/cbioportal-staging/README.md

     --name=cbio-staging-container \
     -v /var/run/docker.sock:/var/run/docker.sock \
     -v /usr/bin/docker:/usr/bin/docker \
-    -v $PWD/custom.properties:/custom/custom.properties \
+    -v $PWD/custom.properties:/application.properties \
     cbio-staging
 ```

 So, in the last `-v` parameter you can bind your own custom properties file.
 This can be used to overlay the default parameters with your own parameters
 (spring will merge both files, so your custom file can contain only the subset of
-properties that you want to overrid).
+properties that you want to override).
 Furthermore, you can still override individual parameters on top of that by
 adding them directly to the end of the docker command, e.g.: